fabriken/Mullvad-VPN-wireguard-conn-mon/README.md

 Or just run ./wpn.sh for temporary use.

+# Replace all instances of eth0 and 192.168.0.137 with your NIC and LAN IP address in all of the scripts!

 if no /etc/wireguard is setup from previous use of wireguard, run ./get-latest-servers.sh to fetch the latest servers.